UK

 Equality changes*

-Impact date: Awaited The Government has consulted on mandatory ethnicity and disability pay gap reporting, stating its aim of using a similar reporting framework for ethnicity and disability to that already in place for gender pay gap reporting.
-Together with a call for evidence, the consultation will inform the Draft Equality (Race and Disability) Bill which is expected to be published in 2026.
+Impact date: Awaited The Government has published its consultation response on mandatory ethnicity and disability pay gap reporting, confirming that it will be introducing such reporting for large employers.
+The following organizations will be in scope if they have 250 or more employees: private and voluntary sector employers in Great Britain; public sector bodies in England; and certain public authorities operating across Great Britain in relation to non-devolved functions.
+Together with a call for evidence, the consultation response will inform the Draft Equality (Race and Disability) Bill which is expected to be published in 2026.
 The call for evidence addresses a range of equality topics, including: equal pay rights for ethnic minority and disabled people; ensuring that outsourcing of services cannot be used to avoid paying equal pay; improving enforcement; improving pay transparency; steps to prevent workplace harassment; strengthening protections against combined discrimination; socio-economic duty; and public sector equality duty.

 Large employers will be required to publish an equality action plan addressing gender pay gaps and menopause support.
 Publication is voluntary from April 2026, and will be mandatory from April 2027.
 On 4 March 2026, new guidance and a list of recommended actions with associated guidance for each was published.
 Employers will have to choose at least one action to address gender pay gaps and one to support employees experiencing menopause.